boxgrinder/boxgrinder.org/tutorials/appliance-definition.md

       base:
         - "/sbin/chkconfig postgresql on"

-If you want to execute different commands for different platforms, use the platform name as subsextion name, like this:
+If you want to execute different commands for different platforms, use the platform name as subsection name, like this:

     post:
       vmware: